Split-Correctness in Information Extraction

-Finally, another motivation comes from \e{debugging}.
+Finally, another motivation comes from \e{debugging} in the development of IE programs.
 For illustration, suppose that the developer seeks HTTP requests to a specific host on a specific date, and for that she seeks Host and Date headers that are close to each other; the system can warn the developer that the program is not splittable by HTTP requests like other frequent programs over the log (i.e., it can extract the Host of one request along with the Date of another), which is indeed a bug in this case.
-In the general case, the system can provide the user with the different splitters (sentences, paragraphs, requests, etc.) that the program is split-correct for, in order to constrast with what the developer believes should hold true.
+In the general case, the system can provide the user with the different splitters (sentences, paragraphs, requests, etc.) that the program is split-correct for, in contrast with what the developer believes should hold true.